esrf-bliss/Lima-camera-slsdetector/doc/tango.rst

 =============================== ======= ======================= ===========================================================
-config_fname			ro	DevString		Path to the SlsDetector config file hostname_list			ro	DevVarStringArray	The list of the Eiger half-modules' hostnames dac_name_list			ro	DevVarStringArray	The list of the DAC signals' names dac_<signal_name>		rw	DevVarLongArray		Array with the DAC <signal_name> value for each half-module, in A/D units dac_name_list_mv		ro	DevVarStringArray	The list of the DAC signals' names supporting milli-volt units
+config_fname			ro	DevString		Path to the SlsDetector config file hostname_list			ro	DevVarStringArray	The list of the Eiger half-modules' hostnames apply_corrections		ro	DevBoolean		Pixel software corrections are applied on each frame dac_name_list			ro	DevVarStringArray	The list of the DAC signals' names dac_<signal_name>		rw	DevVarLongArray		Array with the DAC <signal_name> value for each half-module, in A/D units dac_name_list_mv		ro	DevVarStringArray	The list of the DAC signals' names supporting milli-volt units